 Progression to MBChB

-Students undertaking the Foundation will have the opportunity to apply to Aston University to undertake their medical course (MBChB) commencing in September 2018.
+Students undertaking the Foundation will have the opportunity to apply to Aston University to undertake their medical course (MBChB) commencing the following September.
 This will be subject to satisfaction of the following academic requirements:

 - Attainment of a minimum of 75% overall result with at least 70% in Chemistry and Biology